 As with any Benzo, it is possible to become addicted to Rohypnol.
 Not only is it 10 times more potent than Valium, but it is a common drug to take with alcohol.
 Stacking intoxicants, especially those with similar effects, is not only dangerous but can be highly addictive.
 Growing accustomed to more than one substance at a time can make it hard for the body to cope without them.
 In the case of Rohypnol, someone going without the substance may feel similar effects to alcohol withdrawal, such as tremors, hallucinations, and convulsions.
 Other withdrawal symptoms may also include:

 - Muscle pain

 Remember that overdose on Rohypnol is possible.
 Like any Benzodiazepine, if someone takes too much, they can slow their body down to the point of respiratory depression.
 While it may not result in death, not enough oxygen to the brain can cause permanent damage within minutes.

 Treatment For Rohypnol Addiction

 If you, or someone you love, suffer from an addiction to Rohypnol, or any substance, getting help as soon as possible is essential to recovery.
 Recovery from Rohypnol addiction is possible with detox and therapy.
-If you don’t know where to start, or how to approach your loved one about an addiction, then try reaching out to a dedicated treatment provider today.
-They’re available to help you out 24/7 and answer any questions you may have for yourself or a loved one.
+If you don’t know where to start, or how to approach your loved one about an addiction, then try reaching out to a treatment provider today.
+They’re available to help answer any rehab-related questions you may have for yourself or a loved one.

 What are you struggling with?